ChengLu1999/ChengLu1999.github.io/_pages/about.md

 Conference Presentations
 ------
 **A New Estimator for Encouragement Design in Randomized Controlled Trials When the Exclusion Restriction Is Violated**
++ INFORMS Annual Meeting, Atlanta, GA, 2025
++ Conference on Artificial Intelligence, Machine Learning, and Business Analytics, New Haven, CT, 2024
 + INFORMS Annual Meeting, Seattle, WA, 2024
-+ Conference on Artificial Intelligence, Machine Learning, and Business Analytics, New Haven, CT, 2024

 **How Effective Are Reactivation Referral Programs?
 Evidence from a Major Social Media Platform**
 + ISMS Marketing Science Conference, Washington, DC, 2025